icecmach/oracle-vagrant/rac/ol9_19/README.md

 default:    ACTION: Provide name to use for the SCAN for which the domain can be resolved.
 ```

-I have seen this a few times on a Windows laptop (my main workstation).
-I've not seen it on macOS or Linux.
-It is almost like Node1 can't see the DNS, even though it is there, and Node2 can see it.
-I figure it must be some silly eccentricity of VirtualBox on Windows.

-There are two workarounds for this.
+To fix it, disable the VirtualBox DHCP server:

-Disable the VirtualBox DHCP server.
-Navigate to "File > Host Network Manager > DHCP Server (tab)".
+On the GUI, navigate to "File > Host Network Manager > DHCP Server (tab)".
 Uncheck the "Enable Server" checkbox and click the "Apply" button.

+On the terminal execute the command below:

 ```
 vboxmanage list dhcpservers